Equity Incentive Plans

 (1)The PSUs’ vesting date is based on the performance criteria determination date and not the performance criteria service end date.
 The determination date will occur in the first quarter of the following year after the performance criteria service date has passed.
 The table above reflects the year of the determination date.

 The Company’s RSUs are subject to time-based vesting schedules.
-For the year ended December 31, 2024, the Company recognized $6.3 million of compensation expense associated with these awards, compared to $6.7 million and $5.9 million for the years ended December 31, 2023, and 2022, respectively, within compensation and benefits expense on the consolidated statements of income.
-As of December 31, 2024, $7.4 million of total unrecognized compensation cost for awards of RSUs will be recognized over the grants’ remaining weighted average vesting period of 2.0 years.
+For the years ended December 31, 2025, the Company recognized $6.9 million of compensation expense associated with these awards, compared to $6.3 million and $6.7 million for the years ended December 31, 2024 and 2023, respectively, within compensation and benefits expense on the consolidated statements of income.
+As of December 31, 2025, $3.9 million of total unrecognized compensation cost for awards of RSUs is expected to be recognized over the grants’ remaining weighted average vesting period of 1.5 years.

 The number of PSUs that vest depends on the Company’s performance over a three-year period with respect to metrics set in the applicable award agreements.
-Between 0% and 200% of the target number of units granted in 2022 may vest at the end of the performance period based (i) 50% against the predetermined internal Company performance goal for “core” return on average equity, or “core” ROAE and (ii) 50% against the Company’s performance ranking for “core” ROAE among a peer group of commercial mortgage REIT companies.
-Between 0% and 200% of the target number of units granted in early 2023 and 2024 may vest at the end of their respective performance periods based (i) 25% against the predetermined internal Company performance goal “run-rate” ROAE, (ii) 25% against the Company’s performance ranking for “run-rate” ROAE among a peer group of commercial mortgage REIT companies, (iii) 25% against the predetermined internal Company performance goal for change in book value per share, and (iv) 25% against the Company’s performance ranking for change in book value per share among a peer group of commercial mortgage REIT companies.
-The commercial mortgage REIT peer group used to measure relative “core” ROAE, “run-rate” ROAE and change in book value per share includes publicly traded commercial mortgage REITs, which the Company believes derive the majority of their revenues from commercial real estate balance sheet lending activities and meet certain market capitalization criteria.
+Between 0% and 200% of the target number of units outstanding as of December 31, 2025, may vest at the end of their respective performance periods based (i) 25% against the predetermined internal Company performance goal “run-rate” ROAE, (ii) 25% against the Company’s performance ranking for “run-rate” ROAE among a peer group of commercial mortgage REIT companies, (iii) 25% against the predetermined internal Company performance goal for change in book value per share, and (iv) 25% against the Company’s performance ranking for change in book value per share among a peer group of commercial mortgage REIT companies.
+The commercial mortgage REIT peer group used to measure relative “run-rate” ROAE and change in book value per share includes publicly traded commercial mortgage REITs that the Company believes derive the majority of their revenues from commercial real estate balance sheet lending activities and meet certain market capitalization criteria.

-respectively, within compensation and benefits expenses on the consolidated statements of income.
-As of December 31, 2024, $2.7 million of total unrecognized compensation cost for awards of PSUs will be recognized over the grants’ remaining weighted average vesting period of 1.8 years.
+For the years ended December 31, 2025, the Company recognized $(0.3) million of compensation expense associated with the PSUs, compared to $0.2 million and $0.2 million, for the years ended December 31, 2024, and 2023, respectively, within compensation and benefits expenses on the consolidated statements of income.
+As of December 31, 2025, $1.9 million of total unrecognized compensation cost for awards of PSUs is expected to be recognized over the grants’ remaining weighted average vesting period of 1.8 years.

 About Stock Compensation Disclosures